himanshuo/life-of-learning/articles/OS/process_synchronization.md

 ### Bounded-waiting mutual exclusion with test_and_set
 Assume you are process i.
-Only n processes can be the requesting to go into critical section state.
+Only n processes can be in the 'requesting to go into critical section' state.
 This state is called the 'waiting' state as defined by the the 'waiting' array in this program.

+    //assume inside process i
     do{
       waiting[i] = true; //you are in waiting state
       // this section reduces to:
       // while(waiting[i] && test_and_set(&lock))
-      // which basically blocks until both
+      // which basically blocks unless
-      // 1. the lock is available for your use
+      // 1. you are ready to go into the critical-section OR
-      // 2. you are in the waiting state key=true;
+      // 2. it is your turn to go into the critical-section key=true;
       while(waiting[i] && key){
         key = test_and_set(&lock)